 There are some people believe that trampolines are dangerous and shouldn't be used by children.
 However we feel that they are only dangerous when they aren't used responsibly, so it is important that you take care.
-We have compiled a list of rules that will greatly help to use your trampoline safely.

 1.)
 Make sure you have a suitable area for the trampoline

 It is vital that before you purchase a trampoline you have a good look at the area you intend for it to live in your garden.

 It needs to be on a level surface, ideally grass but softer areas such as play bark are also acceptable.
 It is important you don't place the trampoline on a concrete or asphalt area as this could bow the trampoline's frame.

 You also need to allow for adequate clearance.
 A foot to a foot and a half around the trampoline is essential as it allows the user to get on and off the trampoline safely and also gives room for if they stumble and lean on the net causing it to bulge out.

 2.)
 Buy a high quality trampoline